Easy attention: A simple attention mechanism for temporal predictions with transformers: Summary and conclusions

+Furthermore, a {significant advantage} of the easy-attention-based transformer is its accurate reconstruction of the invariant sets, as shown in Figs.~\ref{fig:lorentz_pdf}, \ref{Reactor}.
+These invariant sets arise when inspecting the systems independently of time, as the latter converge to a stationary probability density function and a fixed attractor in state space.
+The PDF is adequately reconstructed and the information density per neighborhood is accurately represented by the easy-attention model.
+In uniformly hyperbolic dynamical systems, the shadowing lemma guarantees that any learned or numerical \emph{pseudo-orbit} given by a sequence $\{x_k\}$ satisfying:

+with small $\varepsilon>0$, remains uniformly close to a true trajectory: there exists an exact orbit $\{\tilde x_k\}$ such that

+where $C>0$ depends on the system’s hyperbolicity constants~\cite{Pilyugin:1999,Katok:1997}.
+Hence, even when our transformer’s predictions diverge from the reference due to sensitive dependence on initial conditions, they form a valid pseudo-orbit that is shadowed by an actual orbit.
+This result justifies using the transformer’s output to recover statistically and geometrically meaningful features—such as invariant measures and attractor geometry—of the underlying chaotic system.

-In conclusion, the easy-attention mechanism, due to its robustness, exhibits great potential to be applied in the tasks of signal/trajectory reconstruction as well as temporal dynamics prediction of more complex high-dimensional dynamical systems.
+In conclusion, the easy-attention mechanism, due to its robustness, exhibits promising performance in the tasks of signal/trajectory reconstruction as well as temporal-dynamics prediction in chaotic systems.
+Our results also indicate potential for application in more complex large-scale dynamical systems, since transformer networks are naturally designed for high-dimensional sequence data~\cite{non_instruct_pod_transformer,geneva2022transformers,solera2023beta,cao2021choose, katharopoulos2020transformers_rnn}.

-\section{Methods}
+\section{{Methods}}

-, we will focus on the mathematical development of the {easy-attention method} and {its} implications on the final output. {To this end} we will {first examine} the self-attention model.
-The mathematical implementation {of} a transformer encoder block is expressed as follows~\cite{John}. {First, a} transformer block {is a} parameterised function $T:\mathbb{R}^{n\times d} \rightarrow \mathbb{R}^{n\times d}$.
-If $x \in \mathbb{R}^{n\times d} \Rightarrow T(x) = \hat{x}$, where:
+In this section, we will focus on the mathematical development of the attention part of the model and its implications on the final output, since the other blocks follow the standard transformer architecture~\cite{vaswani2017attention}.
+To this end we first examine the self-attention model, then explain the easy-attention mechanism in detail.
+The mathematical implementation {of} a transformer encoder block is expressed as follows~\cite{John}: a transformer block {is a} parameterised function $T:\mathbb{R}^{n\times d} \rightarrow \mathbb{R}^{n\times d}$, usually consisting of an attention part and a feed forward-network, both with residual connections and normalization layer, see the transformer block used for each case in the Supplementary Material.